Genivia/RE-flex/README.md

 <tr><td>std::cregex_iterator()</td><td>C++11 std::regex</td><td>5979</td></tr>
 </table>

-Note: *Best times of 10 tests with average time in microseconds over 100 runs (using clang 9.0.0 with -O2, 2.9 GHz Intel Core i7, 16 GB 2133 MHz LPDDR3).
+Note: *Best times of 30 tests with average time in microseconds over 100 runs using Mac OS X 10.12.6 clang 9.0.0 -O2, 2.9 GHz Intel Core i7, 16 GB 2133 MHz LPDDR3.
+Hyperscan disqualifies as a scanner due to its "All matches reported" semantics resulting in 1915 matches for this test, and due to its event handler requirements.* [Download the tests](https://www.genivia.com/files/perfcomp.zip) *Timings on other platforms may differ, though in the worst cases tested, reflex ran equally fast than the best times of Flex.*

-Hyperscan disqualifies as a potential scanner due to its "All matches reported" semantics resulting in 1915 matches for this test, and due to its event handler requirements.* [Download the tests](https://www.genivia.com/files/perfcomp.zip)
+The RE/flex matcher tracks line numbers, column numbers, and indentations, whereas Flex does not (option noyylineno) and neither do the other regex matchers compared.
+Tracking this information incurs some overhead.

 Features